-AHS changes will delay emergency response times to citizens
+AHS changes delay emergency response times to citizens

-When it comes to emergency response, seconds count in life and death situations, and the current local integrated EMS dispatch delivery model allows for more locally coordinated and effective emergency response times.
+When it comes to emergency response, seconds count in life and death situations, and our previous local integrated EMS dispatch delivery model allowed for more locally coordinated and effective emergency response times.

 With AHS taking over dispatch, citizens will notice the following impacts:

-Currently, when a 911 call comes into Red Deer’s 911 Emergency Communication Centre, fire and ambulance communications operators are in the same room.
-This allows for quick and integrated collaboration, and our units leave the station earlier in critical situations where seconds count.
+When a 911 call previously came into Red Deer’s 911 Emergency Communication Centre, fire and ambulance communications operators were in the same room.
+This allowed for quick and integrated collaboration, and our units left the station earlier in critical situations where seconds count.
 This is not only an efficient use of public resources but it saves lives.
 Without integrated dispatch services, the fire vehicle may not be sent to the scene, or there will be a delay as a second call for a fire vehicle will need to be made, with 911 callers potentially having to re-tell their location and situation again during a life and death situation.

 Our local knowledge and familiarity with landmarks and hard-to-find places is crucial for the safety of Red Deerians, surrounding rural communities and central Alberta region during emergency calls, when seconds count.
 Dispatchers outside of central Alberta don’t know our local areas.

-Removing regional integrated dispatch services will delay the dispatch of emergency services to regional citizens.
+Removing regional integrated dispatch services delays the dispatch of emergency services to regional citizens.
 Our region is vast, and civic addressing is not always standard or possible in our rural communities.